firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-PIX-CC.rules).

-The last time downloaded was found to be dated: Thu Jun  4 04:30:01 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 04:30:01 UTC 2015.

 The ipset `et_botcc` has **509** entries, **509** unique IPs.